ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/martha-deed/charlestheodorepinecivilwar" "800" /%}}

-Martha has an additional portrait taken after the War that shows "Theodore Pine a a yong man":
+Martha has an additional portrait taken after the War that shows "Theodore Pine as a yong man":

 {{% fig "staten-island/martha-deed/theodore" "800" /%}}